aisingapore/TagUI/docs/main_concepts.rst

   tagui live

 This starts up a live session, where you can run steps one line at a time and immediately see the output.
+Within a TagUI flow, you can also use ``live`` step to pause execution and enter live mode.

 .. raw:: html